Sponsored by Attract Mode

 Exoborne leans heavier on the movement side than most of its contemporaries, with players able to sprint, fly, and glide to their heart's content.
 The result looks like some sort of mash-up between Apex Legends and Escape From Tarkov, a phrase that in all likelihood will do more to pique your interest than anything else I can say.

-But for me, Exoborne's unpredictable weather system is the biggest reason why I'll be first in line to jump into its first playtest, which takes place from February 12 (2PM CET) to February 17 (2PM CET) on Steam.
+But for me, Exoborne's unpredictable weather system is the biggest reason why its latest playtest, which ran until February 17, was so interesting.
 Due to the game's setting, which explores an apocalyptic United States that's been ravaged by weaponized weather, you run the risk of having your best-laid plans thrown into disarray by sudden tornados

 Running through weather phenomenons and getting into shootouts with rival squads in Exoborne